 - Complete five years of clinical work experience.

 To provide sex addiction therapy services, professionals must also be licensed to provide mental health services in their states.
-This means that therapists must hold a license as a social worker, counselor, marriage and family therapist, psychologist, or psychiatrist.
+This means therapists must be licensed as social workers, counselors, marriage and family therapists, psychologists, or psychiatrists.
 Requirements for licensure vary based on the profession and state.
 However, typical requirements include:

 - Hold a master’s degree or higher from an accredited institution